jfh3/PYFIT-FF/README.md

 The following instructions can also be found in the file PYFIT-FF/docs/manual.pdf, however, for completeness and quick reference we include them here as well.

-+ __Operating systems__:
+### Operating systems

-	- Currently PYFIT has been tested and found to work efficently on macOS and Ubuntu-Linux.
+Currently PYFIT has been tested and found to work efficently on macOS and Ubuntu-Linux.
 The code has not yet been tested on Windows, however, code should work provided the required dependancies are met.

-+ __Dependencies__:
+### Dependencies

 Necessary dependencies (see below for dependency installation instructions):